jasonkneen/RESTe/readme.md

 ## To add

-* PUT / DELETE methods
+* auto-config from remote API
-* Better support for Session Tokens
+* better support for Session Tokens
-* Optional events per method
+* optional events per method

 At this time, I won't be adding model support for Alloy.
 Happy to look at any PRs though! ;)